sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

    (bottom-left) and 8 (bottom-right) for data drawn from the distribution in the top-left panel.
-As you can see, even though the original population distribution is non-normal the sampling distribution of the mean becomes pretty close to normal by the time you have a sample of even 4 observations.
+As you can see, even though the original population distribution is non-normal the sampling distribution of the mean becomes pretty close to normal by the time you have a sample of even four observations.

 .. ----------------------------------------------------------------------------